 This article has been updated since its original publication.

 What micro SD cards are currently on sale?

-If you think 256GB might not do the job for you, you can also grab a 512GB Samsung EVO Plus micro SD card for $99, down from the usual price tag of $149.
-SanDisk’s equally excellent 512GB Ultra micro SD is also on sale, down to $104.99 from a usual $159 RRP.
+If you think 256GB might not do the job for you, you can also grab a 512GB Samsung EVO Plus micro SD card for $88, down from the usual price tag of $149.
+SanDisk’s equally excellent 512GB Ultra micro SD is also down to $88 from a usual $159 RRP.

-That’s a huge amount of storage space for a Nintendo Switch and should keep your well covered.
-Even if you don’t think you’ll come close to capping 256GB, it’s better to have it and not need it than to need it and not have it.
+That’s a huge amount of storage space for a Nintendo Switch and should keep you well-covered.
+Even if you don’t think come close to capping 256GB, it’s better to have it and not need it than to need it and not have it.